Basic Education Defined

 What defines “basic education”?

-Basic education has been defined by the State many times over the years, most recently in 2009 when they passed several bills, including HB 2261 and HB 2776.
+Basic education has been defined by the State many times over the years, particularly in 2009 when they passed several bills, including HB 2261 and HB 2776.
 These bills define the basics of basic education.
 They apply only to Kindergarten through twelfth grade (K-12) and even though early learning and higher education are important, they are not included in the definition of basic education in Washington State.
-There are also arguably other elements that “could” have been included in the State’s definition in 2009 but weren’t.
-For example, the basic education “prototypical school funding model” funds a nurse at each elementary school for only 1.5 days a week.
-It could be argued that more should be included in the definition of basic education, but at this point, the fundamentals of basic education were defined in HB 2261 and HB 2776.
-And the actual costs of providing the service as defined in these bills is what the State is obligated to fund under law.
+It is also important to note that the state does not fully fund even the things defined as basic education, and that definition does not include many things that parents and teachers would assume are "basic."
+For example, the state funds a nurse at each elementary school for only 1.5 days a week.

 Based on these laws, the definition of “basic education” in Washington includes the following:1